NCIEVS/evsrestapi-client-SDK/README.md

 - Find concepts by search term (using type=fuzzy)
 - Find concepts by search term (using type=AND)
 - Find concepts by search term (using type=OR)
+- Find concepts by search term (with highlights)
 - Find concepts by property